nuejs/nue/packages/nuejs.org/docs/tutorial.md

 favicon: /img/favicon.jpg
 ```

-This defines how page titles appear (e.g., “Emma Bennet / Blog”), adds a social sharing image, and sets a favicon—basic details for SEO and branding.
+This defines how page titles appear (e.g., “Emma Bennet / Blog”), adds a social sharing image, and sets a favicon — basic details for SEO and branding.

 ### Blog posts
 Posts are Markdown files in the `blog` directory.
 Here’s a sample, like `blog/post.md`: